yxshee/summarization-nlp-/README.md

 _**Results:**_

-After training the model for 3 epochs, we evaluate its performance using the ROUGE metric.
+After training the model for 2 epochs, we evaluate its performance using the rouge metric for the 50th entry of test data.
+The input_text given is the ‘text’ of dataset[‘test’][50].

+The results are as follows:

+● ROUGE-1 Score: 0.23815098039215686

+● ROUGE-2 Score: 0.05604331811023622

+● ROUGE-3 Score: 0.1546758823529412

-Scores indicate the model's ability to generate summaries that are similar to the reference summaries in terms of n-gram overlay.
+These scores indicate the model's ability to generate summaries that are similar to the reference summaries in terms of n-gram overlay.